SystemFw/blog/content/staging/programs-as-values-draft.md

 Last time we introduced the key concept of _chaining_: creating programs that can depend on the output of other programs, and can therefore encode arbitrary sequential control flow.
-In this followup we will explore some of the properties of chaining that are relevant when writing real code.
+In this short follow-up we will explore some of the properties of chaining that are relevant when writing real code.

 ## A rose by any other name